SFW // FUTURE CITIZEN

 Aith Junior High School is a small junior high school set in a rural community in Shetland, surrounded by sea, islands and crofting landscape.
 As part of their activity for Future Citizen, primary and secondary pupils will be introduced to the fashion industry and its impact on global warming.

-Students will be invited to reconsider the future of fashion and dream of alternatives alongside a range of basic sewing techniques and practical mending skills.
-Activities coincide with Shetland Wool Week - an international event celebrated fair isle fashion and localised wool production in the Shetland Isles.
+Students were invited to reconsider the future of fashion and dream of alternatives alongside a range of basic sewing techniques and practical mending skills.

-Looking ahead to September, the school is planning on hosting a Sustainable Fashion Show in September as part of SFW 2025.
+Looking ahead to September, the school is planning on hosting a Sustainable Fashion Show in September as part of SFW 2025, in partnership with Shetland Wool Week - an international event celebrated fair isle fashion and localised wool production in the Shetland Isles.

 OBAN COLLECTIVE // Oban